ismet55555/yojenkins/README.md

 > **Any help, ideas, or user testing is much appreciated!**

 There is definitely work to be done.
-If you don't happen to have a great genius idea for the next big change, or if you spot an issue you are able to fix, please checkout the [TODO](https://github.com/ismet55555/yojenkins/projects/1) and [FIXME](https://github.com/ismet55555/yojenkins/projects/2) or add your own ideas.
+If you spot an issue you are able to fix, or if you are eying a open issue or feature request, feel free to submit some code.

 For guides and information on how to get started and help out, check out the `dev_things` directory.

 ## Contributors